 As a Councilmember for the City of Des Moines, Traci Buxton serves on the Economic Development Committee and as liaison for the Human Services Advisory Committee.
 Regionally she serves on the Public Issues Committee of Sound Cities Association, the Domestic Violence Initiative Regional Task Force, on the Growth Management Policy Board for the Puget Sound Regional Council, and as Vice Chair of the Soundside Alliance for Economic Development Policy Board.
 Traci has operated in real estate investment and property management for over 35 years and is an avid community supporter, working in jails, serving on the streets, advocating as a mental health professional, administrating non-profits and youth programs, and has a life-long commitment to the recovery community.

-Brian Davis was appointed as the City of Federal Way’s Community Development Director in 2016.
-His experience includes twenty years of housing and land use administration at federal, state, and local levels throughout the Pacific Northwest.
+Brian Davis has been with the City of Federal Way since 2016.
+His experience includes over twenty years of housing and land use administration at federal, state, and local levels throughout the Pacific Northwest.
 While working in Oregon, he was voted by the American Planning Association as the youngest city planner of the year in the state’s history.

 KENT: Dana Ralph (Vice Chair), Mayor